School Meals at The Whitchurch CE Federation

 Paying for School Meals

-Meals are available to our nursery children at a cost of £1.90 per day.
-Meals should be paid for using our online Arbor payments system (please contact the Infant Academy if you do not know your login details).
-Alternatively you may pay in cash or by cheque (payable to Whitchurch CE Infant & Nursery Academy) but the payment must be placed in a sealed, named envelope.
+Meals are available to our nursery children at a cost of £1.75 per day.
+Meals should be paid for using ParentPay.
+Please contact the Infant Academy if you have not yet registered for ParentPay.

 If you have a child in Reception, Year 1 or Year 2 your child can have a school meal every day for free under the Government’s Universal Infant Free School Meal Scheme.